 FREQUENTLY ASKED QUESTIONS

-Regarding asbestos, my home (or office building, or condo) was built last year. asbestos isn’t even used in construction materials anymore, right? so i don’t need to perform testing, right?
+Regarding asbestos testing in florida, my home (or office building, or condo) was built last year. asbestos isn’t even used in construction materials anymore, right? so do i still need an asbestos survey?

 Yes you still need an asbestos test.
 Federal EPA regulations force you to get an asbestos test no matter when your building was built.
 This is because we still use imported construction materials from asbestos-producing countries.
 Remember Chinese drywall?
 The same idea still applies.

 Did you know?
 Per federal and Florida state law, you need an asbestos survey before starting the repair or renovation work.
 Keep a copy of the report onsite at all times.

 Many times the local building department will make you submit your asbestos survey when you file for permit.
 Make sure that a Licensed Asbestos Consultant (LAC) signs off on it.
 Pinellas County, Florida in particular, is known for being very strict about enforcing these laws.
 But neighboring cities are quickly catching up.

 Remember, condominiums or multi-family residential housing like townhomes ALWAYS need an asbestos test before renovation work.
 Learn more here: https://floridadep.gov/air/permitting-compliance/content/asbestos-faq

 i can get a drone inspection for $100.00. why should i hire you when you cost so much more?